-In support of strengthening student academic achievement, each district that receives Title I, Part A funds or services must develop jointly with, agree with, and distribute to, parents of participating children, written parental involvement policies that contain information required by the Elementary and Secondary Education Act (ESEA).
-These policies establish the district's and school's expectations for parental involvement, describes how the district and school will implement a number of specific parental involvement activities, and is incorporated into the district's plan submitted to the State Title I office.
+In support of strengthening student academic achievement, the District that receives Title I, Part A funds, hereafter referred to as "District-Schools", must jointly develop with, agree on with, and distribute to, parents and family members of participating children a written Parent and Family Engagement Policy that contains information required by the Every Student Succeeds Act (ESSA).
+This policy establishes the district-school's expectations and objectives for meaningful parent and family engagement and describes how the District will implement a number of specific parent and family engagement activities.